harmanTheCarMan/theCootList/README.md

 # Tabr started by @phoniks and @harmanLearns
 Tab based To Do List App with unlimited `tabs` and `tasks`.

-## What you will be able to with our app:
+## What you will be able to with our app

 - Create different tabs
 - Create tasks for your tabs